Ron Ormond: Later years

 and The Believer's Heaven address the second coming of Jesus Christ, communism and American conformism, with Pirkle's preaching the basis of the films.
 In 1979 he directed 39 Stripes, the tale of a former chain-gang member who converts to Christianity.
 He also directed 1976's The Grim Reaper, produced by June Ormond, as well as Surrender at Navajo Canyon for Pete Rice, and a travelogue for John Rice.
 The Second Coming was next on the agenda, but Ormond died of cancer before production.
-The script was written by Tim Ormond, and produced by him and June Ormond.
+A shortened one hour version was eventually directed by his son Tim Ormond who also scripted, and produced by him and June Ormond.
 The film is dedicated to the memory of Ron Ormond and John Rice.

-Biographer Jimmy McDonough has been working on a Ormond family biography for years.
-Film director Nicolas Winding Refn is publishing the book, titled The Exotic Ones: That Fabulous Film-Making Family from Music City, U.S.A. – The Ormonds in May, 2023.